This guide assumes you are familiar with users and companies already. If not, please review the Introduction to User and Company Analytics

 Accessing saved cohorts

-Once a cohort is saved, you can view matching users/companies and modify targeting criteria by going to Saved Cohorts under the users or companies tab.
+Once a cohort is saved, you can view matching users/companies and modify targeting criteria by going to User Cohorts or Company Cohorts on the left navigation pane.
 From here, you can select a cohort to open it’s filter view.

 From there, you can modify its filter criteria and then select Save Cohort at the top right.